How to Book a Moulin Rouge Show in Paris ⋆ FullTravel.it

 Where is the Moulin Rouge located?

-The Moulin Rouge is located in Montmartre district of Paris at 82 Boulevard de Clichy in the 18th arrondissement.
+The Moulin Rouge is located in the Montmartre district of Paris at 82 Boulevard de Clichy in the 18th arrondissement.

 How to get to the Moulin Rouge